-In this part, pairs of sentences are provided.
-The students are to read the sentences carefully, and join up the sentences in each pair.
-Students need to show their ability to form coordination and subordination of ideas within sentences, and to use coherence devices / connecting words.
+In this part, a short paragraph is provided.
+This paragraph is divided into 5 pairs of sentences.
+The students are to read each pair of sentences carefully, study the four options of joined sentences presented, and choose the best one.
+Students need to show their ability to recognise coordination and subordination of ideas within sentences, and the use of cohesive devices / connecting words.
+The students are to identify the grammatically correct and logically structured alternative from the four options.